Sanofi to cut 207 R&D jobs in latest French reshuffle

 As a result, the company modified the plans to around 900 layoffs by 2015.

-Sanofi also agreed in May to keep a presence in Toulouse, where it had wanted to close a research centre, for about five years, preserving a number of jobs there.
+Sanofi also agreed in May to keep a presence in Toulouse, where it had wanted to close a research center, for about five years, preserving a number of jobs there.

 The company may also spin off activities and will explore the establishment of local start-ups on the site.